 Ride and handling: The Escape collected the most points for ride quality while taking second in handling — a rare feat.
 "The handling is not quite a Focus," said Meier, "but the Escape is nimble and confident for a small SUV — without compromising a comfortable ride."
 Bruzek called the ride quality "the most sophisticated of the bunch; it's settled on rough roads and feels confident at highway speeds."

-Acceleration: The Escape was a close second to the Equinox for powertrain points.
+Acceleration: This Ford was a close second to the Equinox for powertrain points.
 Meier called the 2.0-liter EcoBoost engine "both docile in traffic and punchy fun in spirited runs.
 The crisp six-speed automatic with paddles was a perfect fit for the turbo.
 Carmakers struggling to tune nine- or 10-speed autos should take note."
-Mays pointed out, "Our AWD test car has none of the front-drive Chevy's traction drama."
+Mays pointed out, "Our AWD test vehicle has none of the front-drive Chevy's traction drama."

 Touchscreen and multimedia: "Ford's updated Sync 3 atones for all the sins of the old Sync with intuitive operation and sharp, clean graphics that match the best," said Meier.
 Mays described it as "a textbook case of user friendliness."